 The third column displays the sentiment value for each n-gram.

-If you mapped a date field, a fourth column displays a sparkline showing how the values change over time.
+If you mapped a date field, a fourth column displays a trend line showing how the values change over time.

 You can add this list information to a topic wheel Pie chart by turning on the Key N-Grams option.

-To generate semantic topics, the Unsupervised NLU model performs unsupervised machine learning on top of the n-grams to determine hidden themes, and then groups the documents accordingly.
+To generate semantic topics, topic models perform unsupervised machine learning on top of the n-grams to determine hidden themes, and then groups the documents accordingly.

 A document may occur in multiple topics, so if you add up the percentages of documents contained in each topic, the sum is greater than 100%.